 AMI Primary (3-6) diploma course

-Children of three to six years explore the world through their hands and their senses, constructing themselves from their experiences in their environment.
-The AMI Primary training provides the knowledge to gently guide young children in their social, emotional, and intellectual growth during this important and exciting period of development.
+Children of three-to-six years explore the world through their hands and their senses, constructing themselves from their experiences in their environment.
+Our MACTE accredited AMI Primary training provides you with the knowledge to gently guide young children in their social, emotional, and intellectual growth during this important and exciting period of development.

 ABOUT THE AMI PRIMARY COURSE

-Observation and practice teaching offer students the opportunity to continue their study of the child in AMI Montessori classrooms.
+Observation and practice teaching are essential components of the course, and allow students to continue their study of the child in AMI Montessori host classrooms.
 During observation, students spend a minimum of 90 hours observing the children’s interactions with the materials and each other.
-During practice teaching, students spend a minimum of 120 hours in their host classroom, presenting lessons to children under the supervision of an AMI Primary-trained host teacher.
+During practice teaching, students spend a minimum of 120 hours in their host classroom, presenting lessons to children under the supervision of an AMI primary-trained host teacher.
 Please note that during academic year courses, observation and practice teaching are organized by the training center and are completed during pre-scheduled times within the course year.
-For students enrolled in a summer format course, observation and practice teaching must be organized by the student and completed between summers during the intervening academic years.
+For students enrolled in a summer format course, observation and practice teaching are organized by the student and completed between summers during the intervening academic years.

 As a student at MNW, you will contribute to a dynamic community of inspired and motivated individuals.
 MNW offers a unique student experience that embodies Montessori principles applied to adult education.
 An essential Montessori principle is taking responsibility for your own learning, and by preparing yourself in the following ways you will be positioned for success in the course.

 An AMI training course can present a demanding schedule.
-Primary students are in class from 8:30am to 2:30pm, Monday to Friday, and many students arrive early and stay late for additional practice.
+Academic Year Primary students are in class full time, Monday to Friday, and many students arrive early and stay late for additional practice.
 Students can expect to spend an additional 2-4 hours per day on work outside of class time, as well as extra time on weekends.
 To prepare for success in the course, structure your commitments to allow ample time and energy for coursework.
 Consider how your commute may affect your schedule.

 In order to stay on track, skills in organization and attention to detail are important; lapses in organization can make the course stressful.
 Courses are delivered in an integrated, non-linear manner; you will need to manage several assignments at once.
 Consider the systems you will use to help you track your work and stay organized.
 This may also include how to structure files and folders on your computer, and organizing your home workspace.